M0r13n/dotfiles/README.md

 This will create symlinks from this repo to your home folder.

+##### 3rd Party packages

+You may want to install the following 3rd party packages for everything to work:

+`sudo apt install fzf tree eza`

 ### Customizing
 You can store additional things inside a .extra file.
 This will be sourced by `.bashrc` during init.
 You could place your git config data in it for example: